 Tools for self-shaping towards a good understood as desire-fulfilment, and thus as independent of the means used to pursue it.

-Parts of good-making practices which transform individuals by creating goods and initiating those individuals into them
+Parts of good-making practices which transform individuals by creating goods and initiating those individuals into them.

-Methods for self-discovery which begin and direct the achievement of the good understood as self-realization
+Methods for self-discovery which begin and direct the achievement of the good understood as self-realization.

-My aim is to show that roles are methods of self-discovery in some real cases, and that this is evidence that the good is self-realization (not desire-fulfilment, not just created by institutions, and not wholly up to us)
+My aim is to show that roles are methods of self-discovery in some real cases, and that this is evidence that the good is self-realization (not desire-fulfilment, not just created by institutions, and not wholly up to us).

 A remark on method: lots of my work, including this, is about and draws on autobiographies—here, specifically martial autobiographies, and even more specifically James Salter’s autobiography Burning the Days (Salter 2014), backed up and contrasted by autobiographies by Tim O’Brien (2003) and Siegfried Sassoon (Sassoon 1937).
 I am not going to say much in defence of that method in general—I am just going to bring my particular texts and examples in as I need them, do what I want to do with them, and hope that they show their value in practice.
 I do want to say, though, that an underappreciated part of the work of philosophy is not argument in the sense of movement from premises to conclusion, but showing: displaying a distinctive way of grasping some phenomena as vivid and coherent.
 Autobiographies are good at doing that for the particular phenomena I am interested in, and the first-personal character of this chapter draws on that strength.